"Susan Fitkin has encouraged me to be a supporter of world missions just as she was." -- Philip B., Nazarene Bible College student

 Over the 30 years in which Susan Fitkin led what is now NMI, she traveled to mission fields around the globe.
 While she reported to the North American church about those visits, her most powerful appeals for world evangelism involvement were grounded in Scripture.

 Susan was convinced that ALL of Scripture communicates God's desire for world evangelism.
 In her little booklet Holiness and Missions, she quoted 29 of the Bible's 66 books.
-Susan Fitkin could preach on world evangelism from Isaiah and Jedremiah just as powerfully as she could from the Great Commission in Matthew 28 (read booklet.
+Susan Fitkin could preach on world evangelism from Isaiah and Jeremiah just as powerfully as she could from the Great Commission in Matthew 28 (read booklet.

 Susan got the denomination to publish a monthly world missions magazine.
 Using a phrase from John 10:16, "I have other sheep that are not of this sheep pen," she titled that magazine The Other Sheep.
-She was also a key player in launching what is now the World Evangelism Fund.
+She was also a key player in launching what is now the Nazarene World Evangelism Fund.
 Through the Great Depression, Susan Fitkin kept Nazarenes motivated to give to and pray for world evangelism.

 Susan Norris Fitkin stands as an example of how people called to be missionaries can be used by the Holy Spirit to fuel passion for world evangelism involvement in one's own homeland.